 Generally, convertible-term policies do not require policyowners to submit to a medical exam, which may be an added benefit if they develop a health condition after they buy the policy but before the conversion window closes.

 Many employers offer group life insurance as part of their benefits package, which delivers an added layer of financial protection.
-But for most employees, it’s not enough, said Cynthia Richards-Donald, a financial advisor in Charlotte, North Carolina, in an interview.
+But for most employees, it’s not enough, said Cynthia Richards-Donald, a financial professional in Charlotte, North Carolina, in an interview.
+(Related: Is group insurance enough?)

 “Having group insurance with your employer and not having a standalone policy for yourself is a big mistake,” she said.
 “It may not be enough coverage, and most often it is not portable, meaning when you leave your employer, you don’t take it with you.”